 "This was much more like the impressive displays of the late '70s through the '90s, when the Perseids often challenged the Geminids as the top display of the year," he wrote.

 Our guide to the Perseid show tells you how to make the most of the meteors — particularly this year, when the moon's glare doesn't get in the way.
 If the skies are cloudy, or if you just can't stay up to see the darkest skies, you can still get a vicarious thrill from these pictures — as well as the photo galleries at SpaceWeather.com, Space.com, Universe Today and Flickr.

 Mike Lewinski caught this meteor flash on the night of Aug.
 11-12 from a vantage point near Embudo, N.M.
 "This Perseid fireball was so bright it illuminated the clouds," he said in his Flickr posting.
 (Released with Creative Commons Attribution 2.0 license - CC BY 2.0: http://creativecommons.org/licenses/by/2.0/deed.en)

 Gene Blevins / Reuters

-Los Angeles photographers Shawn Kaye, Scott Meadows and Steve Gentry set their cameras pointed to the stars during the Perseid meteor shower early on Aug.
-12 north of Castaic Lake, California.
+Los Angeles photographers Shawn Kaye, Scott Meadows and Steve Gentry set their cameras pointed to the stars during the Perseid meteor shower early on August 12 north of Castaic Lake, California.
 According to NASA, the Perseid meteor shower, which is an annual event, reaches its peak on August 11 and 12.
 The fireballs from the meteorites are fast and plentiful, the agency adds, with as many as 100 visible in a single hour.